 These packing guides were extremely helpful for me.
 I had no idea they existed until I went on Pinterest.
 It’s convenient to see actual clothes pictured so I know how my closet matches.
 You don’t have to buy exactly what’s in these images, but it guides if you plan to shop for your trip.
 The most important to remember is to pack what’s comfortable and your style without offending your host country.
 If you want to see exactly what I wore during study abroad, check out my France, Spain and Morocco style guides!

+Is there anything else we should’ve packed?
 Do you have other travel tips for packing?
-If you need more help, a lot of people film themselves packing and explain why they chose certain items!
+If you need more help, a lot of people film themselves packing and explain why they chose certain items on YouTube!